tables-for-chew/photos/server/readme.md

 CRUD API

 Create-(Post)
-'/api/create/photos'
+'/api/create/photos/:id'
-use this endpoint to create pictures
+use this endpoint to post pictures to the specified restaurant ID

 Read-(get)
 '/api/photos/:id'
-use this endpoint to retrieve all photos from DB
+use this endpoint to retrieve all photos from DB based on the id of the restuarant

 Update-(put)
 '/api/update/photos/:id/:photoName'